 Quietly, one by one, the sisters gather for prayer.

-6:15 The Abbess gives the community her blessing.
+6:15 Our Abbess gives the community her blessing.

-A Eucharistic hymn is sung as Abbess opens the tabernacle doors to display the Monstrance containing our Eucharistic Christ.
+A Eucharistic hymn is sung as the Abbess opens the tabernacle doors to display the Monstrance containing our Eucharistic Christ.
 Our special privilege of daily Eucharistic Exposition was obtained for us by Mother M. Magdalen herself.
-Our day has begun.
-Our hearts filled with love for our God, our world, and all for whom we are asked to pray.
+With our Christ, another day has begun.
+Our hearts filled with love for our God, for each other, and for our world.

 Community prayers follow:

-7:00 Holy Mass followed by time for prayer/ breakfast.
+7:00 Celebration of the Eucharist followed by prayer/ breakfast.

-9:00 Variety of Work (See below.)
-Half hour turns for adoration on some mornings.
+Followed by half hour turns for adoration on three mornings.

 12:00 Dinner with recreation.
 Followed by: The Angelus, Mid-afternoon Prayer.